PeterBorrmann1965/Covid-19-simulation/README.md

 The results contain the state of each individual, which can be analysed for peaks regarding the healthcare system, duration and general social impacts.

 Next steps:
-- Include conditional mortality, hospitalization and intensive care in to the model
+- Include conditional mortality, hospitalization and intensive care into the model
 - Use contact matrix between age groups
 - Improve anlysis of outputs (infections peals, duration, ...)